“Is it better to eat far less meat, but eat high quality meat, or is it better to eat more meat that is conventionally raised?” asks Heather.

 Yet, what about the middle?

-There's a new certification — Certified Naturally Grown.
-This term is new to me, probably because there aren't any such farms where we used to live (Oregon) nor where we live now (Indiana).
+There’s a new certification — Certified Naturally Grown.
+This term is new to me, probably because there aren’t any such farms where I’ve lived as an adult (Oregon and Indiana).

 According to Tiffany Crumbs, creator of Grocery Budget Bootcamp, Certified Naturally Grown means: